X1Aaron/wireguard-install/README.md

 ```
 ./wireguard-install.sh add-client macbook 192.168.10.2
 ```
 In /etc/wireguard/clients/, you will have .conf files.
 These are the client configuration files.
-Download them from your server and connect using your WireGuard client.
+Download them from your server and connect using the WireGuard client.

 ## To-Do
 * Auto Set IP Address